 If you need to create a seating chart for a wedding, don’t panic!
-By reading this guide you’re already one step closer to wedding reception bliss.
-Here we’ve answered your most pressing seating chart questions and broken down the process into small, easy-to-follow steps.
+By reading this guide, you’re already one step closer to wedding reception bliss.
+We’ve answered your most pressing wedding seating chart questions and broken down the process into small, easy-to-follow steps.
 You’ll also find instructions for creating a digital seating chart that will make the whole process smoother and more enjoyable.
 So whether you’re a couple planning your big day or a wedding planner in charge of the logistics, this guide is for you!

-Before we dive deep into the process of actually making a seating chart, let’s get some of the most common questions and concerns you might have out of the way.
+Before we dive deep into the process of actually making a wedding seating chart, let’s get some of the most common questions and concerns out of the way.

 How do you seat guests at a wedding reception?

 Every wedding is unique.
 Each aspect of the event should be customized to fit the personalities of the happy couple.
-But there are a few best practices you can follow to streamline the task.
+But there are a few best practices to streamline the task.
 We’ll get more into that in a little bit.

 Do the bride and groom’s parents sit together?